Donatella Ricci

-Donatella Ricci (Italian pronunciation Do'natɛlla Ree-chee / riːʧi) born in Rome, is an Italian astrophysicist, sport pilot of ultralight aircraft, holder of the world altitude record with gyroplane, hot air balloon, autogyro, helicopter pilot, founder of FlyDonna international meeting women in aviation and aeronautics, author and speaker.
+Donatella Ricci (Italian pronunciation Do'natɛlla Ree-chee / riːʧi) born in Rome, is an Italian astrophysicist, sport pilot of ultralight aircraft, holder of the world altitude record with gyroplane, hot air balloon, autogyro, helicopter pilot, founder of FlyDonna international meeting women in aviation and aeronautics, President of Italian Association ADA Donne dell'Aria, founded by Fiorenza de Bernardi, author and TEDx speaker.

 Career

 Ricci graduated from Sapienza University of Rome with a PhD in astrophysics, and completed internships research on black holes at Goddard Space Flight Center, California, USA.

 At young age Ricci developed interest for flight.
 Enchanted by hot-air balloons, she soon trains in the Italian Alps Mondovì, where international Hot air balloon festival is held every year.

 While her professional career unfolded in the aerospace industry, Ricci cultivated her passion for flight and became PR Chairlady of Fédération Aéronautique Internationale, and the first female president of the Italian Hot-Air Balloon Association, and in 2001 all the way towards space when she was one of the first Italian female candidates to reach the final selections for astronauts of the European Space Agency (ESA).
 One of her colleagues became an astronaut.

 Nevertheless, her desire to make the dream of flying accessible to an ever-larger number of women, made Ricci the founder of FlyDonna, an international meeting for women working in aviation and aerospace industry, held in Italy.
 Flydonna joined the Federation of European Women Pilots, founded in Rome in 1995.
 She was also president of Associazione Donne dell' Aria (Assoc.
 Women of the Air).

 Currently Ricci is Leonardo S.p.A. helicopter division program manager, near Venice; cultivates her passion for flight and promotes its benefits on occasion of public appearances and at the flight school where she is a flight trainer.